Article

 Micro frontend architecture is an architectural design approach where the front-end is decomposed into several semi-independent ‘micro apps’ working loosely together.
 Application frontend is getting complex these days and choosing a right architectural design approach can help to solve problems in a simpler way and makes life of developers easier.
 This article describes Concept Reply´s experience in working with micro frontends.

-Advantages of a micro frontend architecture
+Advantages of a Micro Frontend Architecture

 Efficiency and Speed